Senior Scams: What to Watch Out for in 2026

 To avoid fake prescription drugs, closely inspect your prescription packaging every time you fill it.
 If there are any changes, alert your physician or pharmacist.

-If your medication causes any unusual side effects or your health condition doesn’t get better, talk to your physician or pharmacist.
-Never purchase drugs online from distributors who don’t require a prescription.
+If your medication causes any unusual side effects or your health condition does not get better, talk to your physician or pharmacist.
+Never purchase drugs online from distributors who do not require a prescription.

 If you are buying prescriptions online, look for a seal of approval called the Verified Internet Pharmacy Practice Site (VIPPS), provided by the Association of Boards of Pharmacy in the United States.